COMMISSIONS AND MINISTRIES

 LAY ORGANIZATION

-The purpose of the Lay Organization is instilling in its membership a love and appreciation for the history, tradition and principles of African Methodism; advocating respect and loyalty to constituted authority; encouraging the support of the total program of the local church; fostering systematic and regular study which will provide greater knowledge and participation in the church; organizing and training lay members concerning goals and objectives of the Connectional Lay Organization.
+The purpose of the Lay Organization is to instill in its membership a love and appreciation for the history, tradition, and principles of African Methodism; advocate respect and loyalty to constituted authority; encourage the support of the total program of the local church; foster systematic and regular study which will provide greater knowledge and participation in the church; organizing and training lay members concerning goals and objectives of the Connectional Lay Organization.

 MEN’S CHOIR